HernanCote/rule-of-thumb/README.md

     set ruleOfThumb_jwtPrivateKey=<AnyPrivateKeyHere>
     set ruleOfThumb_db=<AnyMongoDbConnectionString>

-If you are using Windows Powershell
+If you are using Windows Powershell:

     $env:ruleOfThumb_jwtPrivateKey="<AnyPrivateKeyHere>"
     $env:ruleOfThumb_db="<AnyMongoDbConnectionString>"
 ```

+Then run again the dev command.

-To user a local mongo db database just type: 'mongodb://localhost:/rule-of-thumb'
+To user a local MongoDB database just type: 'mongodb://localhost:/rule-of-thumb'.
+Also don't forget to run `mongod` if you are using your local instance of MongoDB.

 #### Seed database